latiif/HotCorn/README.md

 For this argument you can either pass in the IMDB id for the show, or ask Hotcorn to look it up using keywords.
 You can mix id's with keywords.

-*NOTE* When using keywords, enclose them with double quotations.
+~~*NOTE* When using keywords, enclose them with double quotations.~~ Unnecessary since [`Permissive search by keywords`](https://github.com/latiif/HotCorn/commit/62d22b4f71f23f9f4c4cd87e2546271ebc6a9c7f).

 **Examples**
 #### Get latest episodes of Rick and Morty and Game Of Thrones